ibm-apiconnect/apichol/exercises/ex5/README.md

 Space:          dev

 ```
-### Overview
+### Overview of Exercise
 For this exercise, we seek to learn how to rapidly instantiate a MySQL DB service and populate it with sample data, thus forming an asset for future exercises exploring the creation of database CRUD APIs.

+We will use a simple Java application to populate the data that will be accessible via the APIs.

+Although the API is based around a simple `employees` database, you can follow similar methods to provide APIs around your more complex and production enterprise Java/Node.js application.

+### Creating a database service
  With a Platform as a Service (PaaS) such as IBM Bluemix, DB creation and interaction is super easy -- as you'll see.

-### Creating a database service
 IBM Bluemix offers a wide array of data service options that are just a few clicks/commands away.

 ![Service catalog](../../images/ex5/datasvc_catalog.png)